teamlamsta/internship-task-django/README.md

 1. Make sure you have Docker installed on your system.
 2. Clone the repository to your local machine.
 3. Open a terminal and navigate to the project directory.
-4. Build the Docker image: `docker build -t project-name .`
+4. Build the Docker image: `docker compose build .`
-5. Run the Docker container: `docker run -p 8000:8000 -d project-name`
+5. Run the Docker container: `docker compose up `
 6. Access the project at `http://localhost:8000/`.

 Remember to replace `project-name` with your actual project's name.